scruffykat/scruffykat/README.md

 # Chartreux

 Chartreux is a collection of packages I made to make unity networking and a few other bits easier.
-These include easy EOS integration, Mirror voicechat and more to come.
+These include easy [EpicOnlineTransport](https://github.com/FakeByte/EpicOnlineTransport) integration, Mirror voicechat and more to come.

 Current published/indev packages: